simple-registry/simple-registry/doc/reference/ui.md

 # Web UI Reference

-Reference for the Simple-Registry web interface.
+Reference for the Angos web interface.

 ---